splunk/splunk-connect-for-snmp/docs/configuration/sim-configuration.md

   enabled: true
 ```

+## Token and realm

+You need to specify Splunk Observability Cloud token and realm.
+There are two ways of configuring them:

-Also, you need to specify SignalFx token and realm, so at the end sim element in `values.yaml` looks like this:
+1. Pass those in a plain text via `values.yaml` so at the end sim element in looks like this:

 ```yaml
 sim: